opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 Star Tree index structure as portrayed in the above figure, consists of mainly two parts:
 - Star Tree and
-- Sorted and aggregated star-tree documents backed by doc-values indexes
+- Sorted and aggregated Star Tree documents backed by doc-values indexes
-    - The values are sorted based on the order of `ordered_dimension` , in the above example, first by `status` and then by `port` for each of the status.
+    - The values are sorted based on the order of `ordered_dimension`, in the above example, first by `status` and then by `port` for each of the status.
-    - For each of the unique dimension values combinations , we also pre-compute the aggregated values for all the metrics such as `avg(size)` and `count(requests)`
+    -  For each of the unique dimension value combinations, the aggregated values for all the metrics such as `avg(size)` and `count(requests)` are pre-computed during ingestion time.

-Each node in the Star Tree points to a range of star-tree documents.
+Each node in the Star Tree points to a range of Star Tree documents.
 A node is further split into child nodes based on [max_leaf_docs configuration]({{site.url}}{{site.baseurl}}/field-types/star-tree/#star-tree-configuration-parameters).
-The number of documents a leaf node points to is than or equal to `max_leaf_docs`.
-This ensures the maximum number of documents that gets traversed to get to the aggregated value is at most `max_leaf_docs`, thus providing predictable latencies.
+The number of documents a leaf node points to is less than or equal to `max_leaf_docs`.
+This ensures the maximum number of documents that gets traversed to get to the aggregated value is at most `max_leaf_docs`, thus providing predictable latency.

 There are special nodes called `star nodes (*)` which helps in skipping non-competitive nodes and also in fetching aggregated document wherever applicable during query time.

 The figure contains three examples explaining the Star Tree traversal during query:
-- Compute average request size aggregation with Terms query where port equals 8443 and status equals 200 (Support for Terms query will be added in upcoming release)
+- Compute average request size aggregation with Terms query where port equals 8443 and status equals 200 (Support for Terms query will be added in upcoming release, see [GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/15257))
 - Compute count of requests aggregation with Term query where status equals 200 (query traverses through * node of `port` dimension since `port` is not present as part of query)
 - Compute average request size aggregation with Term query where port equals 5600 (query traverses through * node of `status` dimension since `status` is not present as part of query).
 <br/>The second and third examples uses star nodes.

 ## When to use star tree index
-You can be use Star Tree index to perform faster aggregations with a constant upper bound on query latency.
+Star Tree index can be used to perform faster aggregations with a constant upper bound on query latency.
 - Star Tree natively supports multi field aggregations
-- Star Tree index will be created in real time as part of regular indexing, so the data in Star Tree will always be up to date with the live data.
+- Star Tree index will be created in real time as part of indexing, so the data in Star Tree will always be up to date.
-- Star Tree index consolidates the data and hence is a storage efficient index which results in efficient paging and fraction of IO utilization for search queries.
+- Star Tree index consolidates the data and hence it is storage efficient.
+It helps in efficient paging and lesser IO utilization for search queries.

 ## Considerations
-- Star Tree index ideally should be used with append-only indexes, as updates or deletes are not accounted in Star Tree index.
+- Star Tree index ideally should be used with indices whose data is not updated or deleted, as updates and/or deletes are not accounted in Star Tree index.
-- Star Tree index will be used for aggregation queries only if the query input is a subset of the Star Tree configuration of dimensions and metrics
+- Star Tree index will be used for aggregation queries only if the fields getting queried is a subset of the Star Tree's dimensions and fields getting aggregated is a subset of Start Tree's metrics
-- Once star-tree index is enabled for an index, you currently cannot disable it.
-You have to reindex without the star-tree mapping to remove star-tree from the index.
+- Once Star Tree index is enabled for an index, it cannot be disabled.
+The data has to be re-indexed without the Star Tree mapping to remove Star Tree from the index.
     - Changing Star Tree configuration will also require a re-index operation.
 - [Multi-values/array values]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/index/#arrays) are not supported
-- Only [limited queries and aggregations](#supported-query-and-aggregations) are supported with support for more coming in future
+- Only [limited queries and aggregations](#supported-query-and-aggregations) are supported currently.
+Support for more features will be released in upcoming versions.
-- The cardinality of the dimensions should not be very high (like `_id` fields), otherwise it leads to storage explosion and higher query latencies.
+- The cardinality of the dimensions should not be very high (like `_id` fields), otherwise it leads to high storage usage and higher query latency.

 ## Enabling star tree index
 - Set the feature flag `opensearch.experimental.feature.composite_index.star_tree.enabled"` to `true`.
 For more information about enabling and disabling feature flags, see [Enabling experimental features]({{site.url}}{{site.baseurl}}/install-and-configure/configuring-opensearch/experimental/).